connectrpc/cors-go/README.md

 * [connect-es]: Type-safe APIs with Protobuf and TypeScript
 * [conformance]: Connect, gRPC, and gRPC-Web interoperability tests

-## Status: Stable
+## Status: Unstable

-This module is stable.
+This module isn't stable yet, but it's fairly small &mdash; we expect to reach a stable release quickly.

 It supports the three most recent major releases of Go.
 Keep in mind that [only the last two releases receive security patches][go-support-policy].